Disorder-induced proximate quantum spin ice phase in Pr2Sn2O7: Acknowledgments

-We thank O. Benton for insightful discussions.
-B.R.O. (synthesis, bulk property measurements, and analysis) gratefully acknowledges support from the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.
-A portion of this research was conducted using resources at the Spallation Neutron Source and the High Flux Isotope Reactor, DOE Office of Science User Facilities operated by Oak Ridge National Laboratory, under Proposals IPTS-32079, 31234, and 34042.
+We thank Owen Benton and Gang Chen for insightful theoretical discussions, and Danielle R.~Yahne for valuable discussions on the structural refinement.
+B.R.O. (bulk property measurements and analysis, crystallographic studies) gratefully acknowledges support from the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.
+A portion of this research used resources at the High Flux Isotope Reactor and Spallation Neutron Source, which are DOE Office of Science User Facilities operated by the Oak Ridge National Laboratory.
+The beam time was allocated on WAND$^2$, NOMAD, and CNCS under proposal numbers IPTS-32079, IPTS-31234, and IPTS-34042, respectively.
 S.D.W. acknowledges support from the DOE Office of Basic Energy Sciences, Division of Materials Sciences and Engineering, under Grant No.~DE-SC0017752.
 Part of this work utilized facilities at the UC Santa Barbara NSF Quantum Foundry, supported through the Q-AMASE-i program under award DMR-1906325.
+B.A.F. acknowledges support from the U.S. National Science Foundation, Division of Materials Research, LEAPS-MPS program through Award No. 2418438.
 We also thank the SNS X-ray Laboratory at ORNL for access to the Laue instrument used in sample coalignment.
-We are grateful to Matthew Powell and Joseph W. Kolis (Clemson University) for providing the La$_2$Sn$_2$O$_7$ single crystal, which was used as a non-magnetic background in the heat capacity measurements reported in this work.
+We are grateful to Matthew S. Powell and Joseph W. Kolis (Clemson University) for providing the La$_2$Sn$_2$O$_7$ single crystal, which was used as a non-magnetic background in the heat capacity measurements reported in this work.

 This manuscript has been authored by UT-Battelle, LLC, under contract DE-AC05-00OR22725 with the U.S. Department of Energy (DOE).
 The U.S. government retains, and the publisher---by accepting the article for publication---acknowledges that the U.S. government retains a nonexclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this manuscript, or to allow others to do so, for U.S. government purposes.
 DOE will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan (\url{https://www.energy.gov/doe-publicaccess-plan}).